-We are asked all the time what the most important tool is for graphic recording.
+We’re asked all the time what the most important tool is for graphic recording.
 The questioners are usually thinking along the lines of types and sizes of paper, most useful markers and writing implements, portable walls, tape, best tablets for recording virtually and those types of tools.
-While these are important and, indeed, critical to successful graphic recording for meetings it is more important that you bring your brain.
+While these are important and, indeed, critical to success it is more important that you bring your brain.

 The brain is THE most important tool.
 All the physical and electronic tools and gadgets are all necessary but there are options and ways to work around issues that crop up.